PeterKillerio/Neural_Networks/Tensorflow/Emotion_recognition/README.md

 <b>With repeater</b>
 ![alt text]( https://github.com/PeterKillerio/Neural_Networks/blob/master/Tensorflow/Emotion_recognition/happy_faces_repeater.png)

 So you can try it yourself, just add a video to my code directory, change the name of the file in the generate data python file, generate data, start extracting emotion (choose emotion in the header), adjust repeater and hit start.
+<b>Extraction example:</b> https://www.youtube.com/watch?v=z3NywmE1fjo